- Full Name

 The man they affectionally call ‘Bouba’ in northern France had finally broken through during a campaign which could, arguably, be labelled Lille's greatest-ever Ligue 1 season.

 The 6ft 2in central midfielder who was first fast-tracked and then made to wait for his big chance is now a Leicester City player.
+His spell as a Fox couldn't have started better either, lifting the FA Community Shield after a substitute appearance in the 1-0 victory over Manchester City at Wembley Stadium.

 This person no longer plays for LCFC